CS279-2017/VU-Marketplace/README.md

 13. send_chat_message

 14. get_all_active_listings
--called by client to get returned a updated list of listings 15.
+    1. called by client to get returned a updated list of listings 15.

 Events Received by Client from Server (Server -> Client)
 1. register_email_address_response
--tells client that their email_address has been stored in database, now client must enter verification code and register account info
+    1. tells client that their email_address has been stored in database, now client must enter verification code and register account info
--or sends error message
+    2. or sends error message

 2. register_verification_code_response
--tells client that they've successfully registered
+    1. tells client that they've successfully registered
--or sends error
+    2. or sends error

 3. login_response
--tells clients that they've successfully logged in (sends back user_id) -or sends error
+    1. tells clients that they've successfully logged in (sends back user_id)
+    2. or sends error

 4. logout_response
--tells client that they've succesfully logged out
+    1. tells client that they've succesfully logged out
--or sends error
+    2. or sends error

 5. make_listing_response
-    - tells client that they've successfully made a listing (i.e doesn't send error)
+    1. tells client that they've successfully made a listing (i.e doesn't send error)
         * also emits an event to all active_users that tells them a new listing has been added
-    - or sends an error
+    2. or sends an error
 6. remove_listing_response
     1. tells client that they've succesfully made a listing (i.e no error) *emits an event to all active_users telling them which listing has been removed